moduspwnens/unique-word-generator-api/README.md

 **API doesn't return appropriate error codes / messages.**
 Not yet implemented.

-**No automated build method for rebuilding CloudFormation values from source scripts / values.**
-Not yet implemented.

 **Used word list table increases in size indefinitely.**
 The cost is minimal, as each word reservation's size will be 12 bytes plus the length of the word in UTF-8 encoded bytes.
 DynamoDB's perpetual free tier covers the first 25GB.
 Still, it's not good design for it to increase forever as it is utilized.